EmanElkalawy/Heart-Disease-ML-Project/README.md

 **📌 Overview**

 This project predicts the likelihood of heart disease using the UCI Heart Disease Dataset.
-We apply a full machine learning pipeline: preprocessing, dimensionality reduction, feature selection, supervised & unsupervised models, hyperparameter tuning, and model deployment with Streamlit + Ngrok.
+We apply a full machine learning pipeline: preprocessing, dimensionality reduction, feature selection, supervised & unsupervised models, hyperparameter tuning, and model deployment with Github.

-**📂 Project Structure**

-Heart_Disease_Project/

-│── data/

-│   ├── heart_disease_clean.csv

-│   ├── heart_disease_model_ready.csv

-│   ├── heart_disease_selected_features.csv

-│   ├── heart_disease_pca.csv

-│── notebooks/

-│   ├── 01_data_preprocessing.ipynb

-│   ├── 02_pca_analysis.ipynb

-│   ├── 03_feature_selection.ipynb

-│   ├── 04_supervised_learning.ipynb

-│   ├── 05_unsupervised_learning.ipynb

-│   ├── 06_hyperparameter_tuning.ipynb

-│   ├── 07_model_export.ipynb

-│── models/

-│   ├── final_model.pkl

-│── results/

-│   ├── evaluation_metrics.txt

-│── requirements.txt

-│── README.md

-│── .gitignore

 **⚙️ Installation**